VolumetricPixels/vb-site/README.md

 ### On Heroku

 This website is built to run on [Heroku](http://heroku.com).
+You can test everything in this site using only the free plans.
 The following is a set of commands you can run to get the website working properly on a new Heroku instance.

 ```
 heroku create